 The Board has strategic oversight of the Company's human capital management, which includes overseeing organization effectiveness, workplace culture, succession planning, compensation and diversity and inclusion.
-In the current context, that also includes overseeing the Company's response to the Covid-19 pandemic, including measures taken to ensure the safety and well-being of employees.
 The Board is assisted by the Governance Committee and Human Resources team in its oversight of the Company's human capital management.